 - Talk about social media.
 Talk about your own social media habits.
 Ask your teen how he or she is using social media and how it makes him or her feel.
 Remind your teen that social media is full of unrealistic images.

-If you think your teen is experiencing signs or symptoms of anxiety or depression related to social media use, talk to your child's doctor.
+If you think your teen is experiencing signs or symptoms of anxiety or depression related to social media use, talk to your child's health care provider.

 See more In-depth